Osaka's 23-match win streak ends against Sakkari in Miami - WTMJ

 Sakkari earned her sixth career win over a top-five opponent.
 She’s still in the tournament only because she saved six match points in the previous round before beating American Jessica Pegula.

-Jannik Sinner, a 19-year-old Italian seeded 21st, earned his first semifinal berth in an ATP Tour top-level event by beating No. 32-seeded Alexander Bublik 7-6 (5), 6-4.
+In men’s play, 19-year-old Italian Jannik Sinner earned his first semifinal berth in an ATP Tour top-level event by beating No. 32-seeded Alexander Bublik 7-6 (5), 6-4.

 “You’re not a human, man,” Bublik joked.
 “You’re 15 years old and you play like this?
 Good job.”